 Due to their ability to penetrate deeply, UVA rays can harm skin layers underneath the skin’s surface.
 The skin’s outermost layers are harmed by UVB radiation.
 Both of these together harm different layers of your skin.

-A tattoo is created by puncturing the skin with a needle and injecting ink between the two highest layers of the skin.
+A tattoo is created by puncturing the skin with a needle.
+And also injecting ink between the two highest layers of the skin.
 Tattoo ink will fade, and the skin will get irritated, red, itchy, and burnt when exposed to UV radiation from the sun and following direct sunlight.

 When a tattoo is completely recovered, it often just experiences fading ink and the average amount of sunburn that untattooed skin would endure.
 However, recently applied tattoos are still open sores.
 The sun will further harm the sensitive, recovering skin, resulting in inflammation, redness, and discomfort.